ShaanBhoi/TECH-BHOI_LECTURE_NOTES/README.md

 I will be continuing to work on it in order to add all of the components listed in the course package.
 Due to time constraints of the course, i am unable to complete the full course for the term end date.
 This is my first large scale personal project.

-The textbook has been created with the help of the online service canva.
-I am testing/teaching this course with ZOOM.
-The online IDE is supported by REPL.
+The textbook has been created with the help of the online service [CANVA.](https://www.canva.com) I am testing/teaching this course with [ZOOM.](https://www.zoominfo.com) The online IDE is supported by [REPL.](https://repl.it/~)

 For this course, I haave even started my own company to teach this, creating a website with the help of googles small business services.
-For the compnay (TECH Bhoi) i have created a twitter account, linkedin company page, and an email.
+For the company (TECH Bhoi) i have created a twitter account, linkedin company page, and an email.
 ## Direct link to REPL Enviroment & ZOOM
 I am testing the effectiveness of my course, by teaching the course to my cousins mon-thurs at 11am.
 As of Jul 30, we have finished the first 5 weeks of the course, [see]() page 3 for full syllabus info.